shaneharter/PHP-Daemon/README.md

 * Namespace the code
 * Investigate updating the minimum version to PHP5.4.
 * More Details Here https://github.com/shaneharter/PHP-Daemon/wiki/Version-2.2

+#### Daemon Monitoring
+* Over the last few years I've built and deployed many daemons based on this library as well as cron jobs of all sorts.
+Recently I launched https://cronitor.io -- a dead simple cron (and daemon!) monitoring service.
+With one line of code you can integrate Cronitor monitoring into your system.
+One job is always free!
+Check it out at https://cronitor.io

 #### [NEW] Version 2.1 Released!
 * After a 9 month beta period, the code that was in the branch `feature_abstract_ipc` has been merged into master as v2.1
 * Version 2.0 available in the v2.0 tag.